prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

 This feature is already possible by generating a `__tmp_hash` label through [scrape classes](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/api.md#monitoring.coreos.com/v1.ScrapeClass).

-In the `Classic` mode this allows overriding the main label used for sharding.
-In case of the `Topology` mode, a different label might need to be used for e.g. services or pods.
-This label is automatically generated.
+In case of the `Topology` mode, two labels are used for sharding.
+One is used to determine the correct topology of a target, the other one is used to allow sharding inside a specfic topology (e.g. zone).
+The second label implements the exact same mechanics as the `Classic` mode and thus uses the same `__tmp_hash` overwrite mechanics.
-The logic used for the `Classic` mode is still in place here, to support a custom label when assigning multiple instances to the same zone.
+To allow overwrites for the topology determination label, a custom label named `__tmp_topology` can be generated, following the same idea.
-In this case the `Classic` mode is to be seen as a subset of the `Topology` mode.

 ### Generated configuration